Danilo Gallinari: Atlanta Hawks (2020–2022)

-On 24 November 2020, Gallinari was acquired by the Atlanta Hawks in exchange for a conditional 2025 second-round pick in a sign-and-trade deal.
+On 24 November 2020, Gallinari signed a three-year, $61.4 million contract with the Atlanta Hawks in exchange for a conditional 2025 second-round pick in a sign-and-trade deal.
 On February 24, 2021, Gallinari scored 38 points and hit a career-high and Hawks record 10 threes against the Celtics.
 During Game 7 of the 2021 Eastern Conference Semifinals against the Philadelphia 76ers, Gallinari came up in the final minute with a key steal from Joel Embiid and a dunk, extending Atlanta's lead to six, as the Hawks reached their first Eastern Conference Final since 2015 and only their second since moving to Atlanta in 1968.

+Boston Celtics (2022–2023)

 On 30 June 2022, Gallinari was traded, alongside multiple future first-round picks, to the San Antonio Spurs in exchange for Dejounte Murray and Jock Landale.
 On 8 July, Gallinari was waived by the Spurs.
 On 12 July 2022, Gallinari signed a two-year, $13.3M deal with the Boston Celtics.
 On September 2, Gallinari suffered a torn ACL in his left knee, and missed the entire season.
 As a result of his injury, and a trade preceding the 2023–24 season, Gallinari was not able to see the court during his time with the Boston Celtics.